Framework-R-D/phlex-design/workflows/wirecell-charge-waveform-sim-doc.rst

    :name: fig-wirecell
    :align: center

+Both diagrams use colors to indicate different levels in data product set hierarchies.
+There are three hierarchies represented.
+Each has *TriggerRecord* as the top level.
+The other three data product sets (*TimeBin*, *DriftBin*, and *ConvolutionBin*) are each in a different hierarchy, below *TriggerRecord*.

 The *sim* workflow (comprising the *drift*, *convolve*, *noise* and *digitize* steps) begins with the simulated *Depos* for a trigger record.
+There is one such *Depos* object in each *TriggerRecord*; these objects is indicated by an index of the form *ti*  indicating the *it* *TriggerRecord*.
+This *Depos* object is also associated with its "creator" algorithm, here called *Geant*.

 The *Depos* object is the input to an algorithm that deals with the drift of the charge, creating *DriftedDepos* information.
 It is the assumption of this analysis that the generated information from this algorithm is too large to hold in memory at one time, so an *unfold* higher order function (HOF) is used to create a sequence of *DriftedDepos* objects, one for each *time bin* that the unfold creates.
 This unfold defines both the time bins themselves, and the *DriftedDepos* object that is put into each of the generated time bins.